api-platform/docs/schema-generator/configuration.md

                 # The property range
                 range:                null # Example: Offer
                 cardinality:          ~ # One of "(0..1)"; "(0..*)"; "(1..1)"; "(1..*)"; "unknown"
+                embedded:             false # true if field is an embedded class
+                columnPrefix:         false # true if embedded columns should be named with prefix

 # Annotation generators to use
 annotationGenerators: